bahiirwa/carbon-copy/README.md

 # Settings

 There are no settings.
 Yet!
-There's a lot of room for suggestions here, so, havve at it!
+There's a lot of room for suggestions here, so, have at it!

 # Usage